Bruce Willis Stepping Away From Acting Following Aphasia Diagnosis - E! Online

 Since sharing the message on social media, the family has received an outpouring of love and support from fans and friends.
 "Sending you big hugs, babe," Hilarie Burton commented on Rumer's post.
 "Xoxoxo."
 While Claire Holt wrote to Rumer, "Sending lots of love to you all."

 Jenna Dewan also commented, "Sending love to you and your beautiful family."
-While Eiza González wrote, "Love you and your family girl send you all my love."
+Eiza González wrote, "Love you and your family girl send you all my love."